 Cities of the World - BMEEPUI0893

-CITIES OF THE WORLD (BMEEPUI0893)Lecturers: Gábor Csaba SOÓKI-TÓTHPerson in charge at the department: Imre VARGA, Árpád SZABÓCredits: 2Hours per week: 4 hours every second week (dates of the classes: 18th September / 2nd and 16th October / 6th and 20th November / 4th December)Grading: practical task
+CITIES OF THE WORLD (BMEEPUI0893)Lecturers: Gábor Csaba SOÓKI-TÓTHPerson in charge at the department: Imre VARGA, Árpád SZABÓCredits: 2Hours per week: 4 hours every second week

-Course on current challenges of global urbanization with special focus on a small scale & network interventions in cities and suburban areas.
+Course on current challenges of global urbanization with special focus on a small scale interventions in cities and suburban areas.
 Topics discussed: (1) how theoretical thinking on urban development changes in the context of global urbanization; (2) the impact of deindustrialization on urban development dynamics; (3) how politics and market forces drive the development of cities; (4) applying the principles of sustainability and resilience and the use of smart technologies in urban planning; (5) possible ways to enhance the overall quality of urban life.The course requires active participation of students.
-Self-managed research and design tasks are carried out in groups of three students (preferably from 3 different countries to facilitate transnational learning experience).
+Self-managed research and design tasks are carried out in groups of four students (preferably from 4 different countries to facilitate transnational learning experience).
 Introductory tutorial is provided during the class meetings followed by work in groups.
-Each group prepares a research paper to be submitted on the 4th of December.
+Each group prepares a research paper to be submitted on the 26th of November.
 The topic of the student coursework is to be selected from the following list of subjects.
 The exact focus and scope of the research paper shall be finalized during the course.

 - Big Data - implications of new technologies: 'evidence based urban planning' - examples for data-based design and management of urban development.

 - Suburban futures - how the idea of the garden city transformed into urban sprawl - how could we 'retrofit suburbia'?